Skip to main content

-CRC brings a minimal OpenShift Container Platform 4 cluster and Podman container runtime to your local computer.
+CRC brings a minimal OpenShift Container Platform 4 cluster or a MicroShift cluster to your local computer.
 These runtimes provide minimal environments for development and testing purposes.
 CRC is mainly targeted at running on developers’ desktops.
 For other OpenShift Container Platform use cases, such as headless or multi-developer setups, use the full OpenShift installer.

 See the OpenShift documentation for a full introduction to OpenShift Container Platform.